mikedixson/mikedixson.com/content/posts/2024-08-26-everyday-ai.md

 For example "Answer as an aws expert.
 What is the optimal way to set up a new VPC for ECS containers to run in at large scale.
 Ask up to 3 questions to clarify"

 This approach often gives better answers but also, some of the questions asked back can be things you may not have thought about.

+I'll do a full post just focussed on investigating prompt engineering in the future.